vic-kk/15-Game/README.md

 # 15-Game
-Simple and workable 15-game in vanillaJS with responsive layout made by flex.
+Simple and workable 15-game in vanillaJS with responsive layout.
+Have a nice game